collapsed-stacks/startups/questions/12056/apple-app-store-free-app-but-with-service.md

 - tagged: `mobile-apps`, `app-store`
 - score: 0

-<p>A long time ago I published an app on App store and got a million questions on my free app regarding how I make money on it.
+A long time ago I published an app on App store and got a million questions on my free app regarding how I make money on it.
 Now, I am here with a new app that has a subscription, but outside of App store.
-I just wanted to check that I do not run into any problems if the subscription is outside of app store - by problems I mean that I need to give money to Apple to publish my app.</p>
+I just wanted to check that I do not run into any problems if the subscription is outside of app store - by problems I mean that I need to give money to Apple to publish my app.

-<p>To be clear, the app is free to download and install.
-But to use the cloud service I offer fully you need to sign up online.</p>
+To be clear, the app is free to download and install.
+But to use the cloud service I offer fully you need to sign up online.

-<p>Any insights appreciated!</p>
+Any insights appreciated!

 ## Answer 12064